 Tips for driving in Fuerteventura

-Are you coming to Fuerteventura but unsure about hiring a car and driving around Fuerteventura as you have never driven abroad before?
+Are you coming to Fuerteventura but unsure about hiring a car and driving around Fuerteventura, as you have never driven abroad before?

 Is it easy to drive in Fuerteventura?
 The answer, fortunately, is yes!

-Hopefully I can convince you to give it a try.
+Hopefully, I can convince you to give it a try.
 You will see much more of the island and be glad that you did, believe me.

-If you are coming from the UK and have never driven a left-hand drive car on the “wrong side” of the road before then it can be quite daunting and nerve-racking.
 But don’t worry.
 There is probably no easier place in Europe to do it for the first time than driving in Fuerteventura.

 My tips for first time “wrong side of the road” drivers